iOSTestApps/MBS-Now/README.md

 # MBS Now

 ... a free, student-run iOS app made for the Morristown-Beard School and available on the [App Store](http://gdyer.de/appstore).
 This is a reference application.
-Take a look at site [main views](http://gdyer.de) to get a feel for what's here.
+Take a look at our [site](http://gdyer.de) to get a feel for what's here.

 Hey! **Interested in bringing MBS Now to your school?** Great, we'll walk you through porting our code.
 [Learn more](https://github.com/gdyer/MBS-Now/wiki/%3F-Now-at-your-school!).